socketstream/socketstream/doc/guide/en/request_middleware.md

 #### Using Middleware for Authorization

-Websocket Middleware is the perfect way to check if a user is authorized before proceeding further:
+Request Middleware is the perfect way to check if a user is authorized before proceeding further:

 ```javascript
 // server/rpc/app.js